cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/docker.rst

 #.
 Select the desired version.
-   Note that the tag **latest** is the last version that was put up at Docker Hub, which is not the necessarily the most-current version, which is |literal-version|:
+   Note that the tag **latest** is the last version that was put up at Docker Hub, which is not the necessarily the desired version, which is |literal-version|:

      .. image:: ../../_images/kitematic/kitematic-3-select-tag.png
         :width: 4in